Revised: 22 May 2019

 • Always take medicines as advised by a pharmacist, doctor or prescriber (eg, some medicines that can cause drowsiness are best taken at night).

-• If the medicine is bought always follow the directions on the package.
+• For over-the-counter medicines (eg, purchased without healthcare professional advice), always follow the directions on the package.

 • Never take medicines prescribed for other people.